Top 13 Venture Capital Firms Powering the Future of Energy Startups

 9. GS Futures

-GS Futures is a corporate venture capital firm based in San Mateo, California, that makes strategic, early-stage investments.
-Founded in 2020, the firm concentrates on companies in the energy, sustainability, and retail sectors.
+GS Futures is a corporate venture capital firm based in San Mateo that makes early-stage, strategic investments.
+They primarily focus on companies in the energy, sustainability, and construction sectors.

 Industries of focus: Construction, Consumer, Energy, Real Estate, Sustainability